 We know how challenging buying your first home can be.
 That’s why we highlight the benefits and incentives available to make this journey smoother by supporting first-time buyers.
 For starters, Stamp Duty relief plays a crucial part in reducing upfront costs for first-time buyers.

-If you’re purchasing a property for the first time, you might not have to pay Stamp Duty on properties worth up to £300,000.
+If you’re purchasing a property for the first time, you might not have to pay Stamp Duty on properties worth up to £425,000, with no stamp duty payable on the first £300,000 of the purchase price.
 This incentive alone can save thousands of pounds, making it easier to afford your new home.

 This significantly boosts mortgage affordability and opens doors for many who thought owning a home was out of reach.